 DRIP Returns Calculator

 Model the long-term difference between reinvesting dividends back into shares versus collecting them as cash.
-Adjust yield, growth rate, contribution frequency, and horizon to see compounding in action.
+Adjust yield, growth rate, contributions, and horizon to see compounding in action.

 Power of Compounding